tldr-pages/tldr/contributing-guides/style-guide.md

   while in `wc -l {{path/to/file}}` using `{{path/to/file}}` (without extension) is sufficient.

 ### Special cases

-- If a command performs irreversible changes to a file system or devices, write every example in a way that cannot be thoughtlessly copy-pasted.
+- If a command performs irreversible changes to a file system or devices, write every example in a way that cannot be copy pasted thoughtlessly.
   For example, instead of `ddrescue --force --no-scrape /dev/sda /dev/sdb` write `ddrescue --force --no-scrape {{/dev/sdX}} {{/dev/sdY}}` and use the `{{/dev/sdXY}}` placeholder for *block devices* instead of `/dev/sda1`.